XIM-GSAPP/XIM-GSAPP-Fa20/src/projects/Fall_2020/Universial NYC.md

 Equality in terms of accessibility, visibility, and safety in NYC / supporting community center

 ###### 2. What we are mesuring :
--The number of public spaces(park + node) which are not further than ‘x minute distance’ from the cores of the podium
+- The number of public spaces(park + node) which are not further than ‘x minute distance’ from the cores of the podium
 - X% of the cores have at least three public spaces within ‘x minute distance.’

 - The percentage of the visible area in view ranges(30ft) at every intersection of roads